 Ceranchia silk is made from the un-spun cocoons of the Ceranchia apollina silk moth.
 Ceranchia cocoons have an inner and an outer layer, making them what we call a double cocoon.
 The inner layer of the cocoon is used for our "Ceranchia Dense" textiles and the outer layer of the cocoon is used for our "Ceranchia Open" textiles.

-pictured, left to right: Ceranchia silk moth; Ceranchia silk worm
+Left to right: Ceranchia silk moth; Ceranchia silk worm

 As mentioned above, Ceranchia Dense silk is made from the inner cocoons of the Ceranchia silkworm.
 These textiles are opaque and have a subtle sheen.
 They are more stiff than some of the other types of Wild Silk textile.

 Left to right: Undyed Ceranchia Dense textile; Undyed Ceranchia Dense textile close-up

 Ceranchia Open silk is made from the outer cocoons of the Ceranchia silkworm.
 These textiles are translucent and porous.
 Compared to Ceranchia Dense textiles, they are more lightweight and flexible.

 Left to right: Undyed Ceranchia Open textile; Undyed Ceranchia Open textile close-up

 Malagasy team members with pile of Bombyx cocoons